Several frequently asked questions and cosmetic procedures

 The Asian face is typically wider and flatter than the Caucasian face, which is narrower.
 Botox is frequently used to treat masseter hypertrophy, temporalis hypertrophy, and parotid gland enlargement – all of which contribute to the wide face characteristic of Asian patients.
 Fillers are frequently used to add volume to the vertical midface, including the forehead, nose, sunken cheeks, and chin, in Asians to create a slimmer, more three-dimensional face.
 This technique is beneficial not only for facial rejuvenation but also for beautification by enhancing facial contours.
 Additionally, they are more likely to seek treatment for pigmentation and melasma.
 A well-defined lower face characterizes Latin American beauty with a defined jawline, a broad midface, and a feminine physique.
 Fillers injections can achieve this global face approach to facial beauty by treating volume depletion and modelling facial contours.
 The cheek, tear trough, temporal hollows, chin, and nasal dorsum were targeted.
 They, too, suffer from pigmentation and melasma.
 It’s worth noting that.

 Are cosmetics and skincare limited to the face?

 It is critical to understand that skin shares the same characteristics as other body parts; as previously stated, exposed skin is more prone to aging than other body parts.
 For instance, prolonged sun exposure on the beach in a bathing suit will cause photoaging skin on the face and throughout the body.
 As a result, pigmentation on any part of the body can be treated with a laser.
 The same is true for laser and microneedling.

-How long does a cosmetic treatment last?
+How long does it take for a cosmetic treatment to take effect?